 Foodware items are usually used away from home and in public areas, and tend to be littered frequently.

-Choose certified 100% compostable items.
-For plates and bowls, choose items made sustainably, from FSC certified paper or from byproducts (biocane/bagasse is a good example of this).
+For takeaway, choose certified 100% certified compostable items (preferably home compostable certified under Australian Standards).
+For plates and bowls, choose items made sustainably, from FSC certified paper or from byproducts (sugarcane/bagasse is a good example of this).
 For cold cups, look for paper, either unlined (preferred) or lined with PLA.
 For cutlery, bamboo/ wood is the best option.
-There are PLA options available for all these items, but again they are not as readily compostable as natural products.
 Avoid products labelled only as biodegradable, ensure they are also certified 100% compostable.

 WHERE DO I FIND THESE PRODUCTS?